-The analyzer automatically stops data collection when all results for the selected test have been calculated or after the default stop time for the selected test.
+The analyzer automatically stops data collection when all results have been calculated or after the default stop time for the selected test.
 Test specific default stop times are listed in the test instructions for use.
 The automatic stop time may be changed in Signature Viewer.
 See the Signature Viewer manual for instructions.

-Open the head and remove the probe from the hub with a probe extractor.
+Open the head and remove the probe from the 10) hub with a probe extractor.
 Avoid moving the hub sideways.
-Properly discard the probe and the cuvette.
+Propery discard the probe and the cuvette.
 Gently close the head.